On to Allentown for DCI 2024

 August 2, 2024 – Easton, Pennsylvania

-By the grace of the road angles, I have completed most of my journey to Allentown.
-Being ahead of my schedule, I decided to take a break here at the National Canal Museum in Easton, Pennsylvania.
+By the grace of the road angels, I have completed most of my journey to Allentown this morning.
+I left Lawrence, MA late in the evening after the show.
+A cat nap at the service area broke up the nocturnal travel after blurry eyes and a nodding head signaled a rest.
+Being ahead of my schedule this morning, I decided to take a break here at the National Canal Museum in Easton, Pennsylvania.
 As a transportation history buff and a runner back in the day, this was a special place to stop for a nice run at a fast mule pace along a historic water-level trade route in Central PA.
 Coal was the main commodity.
-Today, I walked at the mule pace for a stretch then found this picnic table in the pavilion.
-Today is a rainy day.
-Not sure what it will be like at show time but the forecast is not good with 90 percent chance of T-storms.
+Did you know that in the 19th century there were over 3,000 miles of canals in the country, and by early twentieth century there were over 240,000 miles of railroads, largely putting the canals out of business.
+Today, I walked at a mule’s pace for a stretch, then found this picnic table in the pavilion to avoid the light rain and catch up with you.
+I’m not sure what it will be like at show time, but the forecast is not good, with a 90 percent chance of thunderstorms.
 I will worry about that later.
+It’s time for me to catch up with you on the Boston area competition last night.

-Now, let me catch up with you on the Boston area competition last night.
-Once again, it was a perfect night for drum corps.
-Perhaps it was a little too humid, but no rain was fortunate.
-The East Coast Showcase featured a great line-up of corps.
-Of course, the Crusaders Senior Corps brought out the colors, and after the National Anthem, we were treated to a short session of standards.
+We returned to Veterans Memorial Stadium early for some pre-show merriment and to cruise in the lot.
+What a treat to see Santa Clara Vanguard back east again.
+The SGV snares found an unusual rehearsal spot in preparation for going up against the BAC team later.
+Once again, it was a perfect night for drum corps, though it was a bit on the humid side.
+No rain was a plus.
+The East Coast Showcase featured a great line-up of corps this year.
+The Crusaders Senior Corps brought out the colors, and after the National Anthem, we were treated to a short session of standards.
 Kudos to the old guard and the great solos.
-While the ole boys were on the field, a massive entourage was assembling.
-The Troopers looked like they meant business.
-And, they did!
+While the ole boys were on the field, a massive entourage of the Troopers was assembling in the endzone.
+They looked like they meant business.
+And they did!
 Much like at NightBEAT, the stadium erupted to the triumphant “When Johny Comes Marching Home” riff at the closer.
-Hero conquers the Devil for a happy ending.
-Next, it was the Cavaliers who showed flesh and blood and the softer side that lay beneath the armor.
+The stalwart trooper heroically conquers the Devil again, standing tall with his sword raised in salute.
+Next, the Cavaliers showed flesh and blood and the softer side that lay beneath their armor.
 Oh, how these performers are getting good!
-My first viewing of the Santa Clara Vanguard since Nervanna in Indianapolis in 2022 was a pleasure.
-It wetted my eyes and whetted my appetite for more viewings of Vagabond.
-This is a show title and theme that I can identify with as I slept in the car last night and this morning along the way here.
+The now familiar repertoire resonates in the pleasure center.

 August 3, 2024 – Allentown, Pennsylvania